mse150s20/p2-kinetics/README.md

 # Results from playing with parameters
-Increasing k1 makes the beginning of the infection begin sooner, and increasing k2 raises the maximum number of individuals that won't be infected
+Increasing k1 increases the rate at which uninfected people are infected, increasing k2 increases the rate at which people recover from the infected portion of the graph, and increasing k3 increases the rate at which people die from the infected portion of the graph.

 # Info copy pasted from info.txt - should be cleaned up
 Project 2 descriptions: